 MENTAL HEALTH IN SCHOOLS

 The Diana Award National Anti-Bullying Youth Board met virtually with Legacy Award recipient, Ben West, to hear about his incredible work encouraging open conversations about mental health in schools and campaigning to make mental health first aid a compulsory part of teacher training.
-Read on to hear from Youth Board members, Paige & Isabel, about what they learned from Ben and ideas for coping with stress.
+Read on to hear from Youth Board members, Paige & Theo, about what they learned from Ben and ideas for coping with stress.

 29 January 2021

 Ben West received the Diana Award in 2019 and went on to receive the Legacy Award that same year for his work on mental health in schools.
 His aim is to get people talking openly about how they feel and their mental health.

 Ben’s story was inspiring.
 We learnt that not all mental health struggles are visible and that it is vital to check up on your loved ones frequently, especially during these uncertain times.
 We also learnt about the lack of understanding and stigma attached to mental health.